Modeling Leidenfrost levitation of soft elastic solids

-Equation~\eqref{eq:lambda1} encapsulates geometry, elasticity, and fluid flow.
-Here, $F=(4\pi/3) \rho_s g R^3$ is the solid's weight, with $\rho_s$ its density and $g$ the gravitational acceleration.
-The typical force scale in the vapor layer, $\Pi_0$, is where temperature and vapor properties enter $\lambda$, and is described further below.
-As $\lambda \rightarrow \infty$, we recover the height scaling law of a rigid solid (or small liquid drop~\cite{celestini_take_2012}).
-As $\lambda\rightarrow 0$, however, we discover scaling laws distinct from both the rigid and the liquid Leidenfrost cases, corresponding to an asymptotically Hertzian behavior of the solid's underbelly.
-In this Hertzian regime, the gap height $h$ scales as
+Our first main result is that elastic response yields a new class of scaling laws for the gap height $h$ of floating Leidenfrost objects.
+This elastic scaling law is distinct from both the liquid and rigid solid cases.
+A stiff vaporizable sphere (or small liquid drop~\cite{celestini_take_2012}) of radius $R$, density $\rho_s$, and weight $F=(4\pi/3) \rho_s g R^3$ floats at a height $h\sim F^{-1/2} R$ above a heated surface.
+Taking the load to be proportional to the volume, $F\sim R^3$, we have $h\sim R^{-1/2}$: Intuitively, balancing an increasing radius $R$ (i.e., an increasing weight) requires more vapor flux, and so a stiff solid must sit closer to the heated surface.
+By contrast, we find that a vaporizable \emph{elastic} sphere of Young's modulus $E$ and Poisson ratio $\nu$ (Fig.~\ref{fig:Setup}) has a gap height that scales as

-Taking the load to be proportional to the volume in Eq.~\eqref{eq:HertzianHeight}, $F\sim R^3$, we find the height scaling $h\sim R^{7/12}$.
-Counter-intuitively, the heavier the soft solid, the higher it floats.
-A crossover between the rigid and Hertzian scaling laws occurs at the value $\lambda \sim 1$.
-A natural set of experimentally accessible parameters is provided by recent work on hydrogel spheres~\cite{waitukaitis_bouncing_2018} [see also Fig.~\ref{fig:Setup}(a)], in which the radius $R$ is on the order of \si{\milli\metre}--\si{\centi\metre} and the modulus $E\sim\si{\kilo\pascal}$.
-Taking parameters from Ref.~\cite{waitukaitis_bouncing_2018} (reproduced in the Supplementary Material (SM)~\cite{SI}) gives $\lambda\sim 10^{-5}$, well into the regime of Hertzian scaling.
+In Eq.~\eqref{eq:HertzianHeight}, $\Pi_0$ models the thermal and viscous properties of the vapor layer, and is defined below.
+Again taking $F\sim R^3$ we find the height scaling $h\sim R^{7/12}$: Counter-intuitively, the heavier the soft solid, the higher it floats.

-To derive Eqs.~(\ref{eq:lambda1}--\ref{eq:HertzianHeight}), we now formulate a theory of thermodynamic lubrication coupled to elastic deformation of the solid.
+To derive Eq.~\eqref{eq:HertzianHeight} we now formulate a theory of phase-change induced lubrication coupled to elastic deformation of the solid.
 Figure~\ref{fig:Setup}(b) shows a schematic of the soft solid floating above a hot surface.
 The heated surface is held at a temperature difference $\Delta T$ above the vaporization threshold of the solid, causing the solid's underbelly to evaporate and open a thin vapor gap.
 To describe vapor flow, we note that the gap height is significantly smaller than the lateral scale of the underbelly.
+We will verify that this observation is indeed self-consistent below.
 We use the lubrication approximation of the Navier-Stokes equations~\cite{sobac_leidenfrost_2014,hamrock_fundamentals_2004}, which neglects the vertical component of flow.
 In this approximation, the (axisymmetric) height profile $h(r)$ in Fig.~\ref{fig:Setup}(b) and the pressure in the vapor layer $P(r)$ are related through